rimuadmin/TeensyMaestro-Hardware/README.md

 [TeensyMaestro for Flex 6000 Radios](https://github.com/KD0RC/Teensy-Maestro-for-Flex-6000-radios)

+Len's GitHub page has a detailed user manual that explains how to use the TeensyMaestro.

 The intent of this PCB is to simplify the build process, make it easier to produce a polished final product, and replace some components with less expensive alternatives.

 ### Main PCB